krabrr/git-add-with-selection/README.md

 # krabrr-git-lib
 simple python script that work with git command <br/>
-`gadds` - help to select file that you want to add in "git add" command <br/>
-`gpatch` - create patch file name "fix.path" in user directory <br/>

 | Command | Description |
 | --- | --- |